opencelium/opencelium/docs/tools/otrs.rst

 - Service::ServiceUpdate

 .. note::
 	Package is compatible with otrs forks like znuny and otobo.
+Use for otobo package version 10.x.x.

 |image0|